 7. Add Some Spice

-You probably already know that drinking dehydrates your body.
-But, had you heard that researchers have found drinking damages the part of cells linked to premature aging and cancer?
+You probably already know that consuming alcohol dehydrates the body.
+But, researchers have also found drinking damages the part of cells linked to premature aging and cancer.

 9. Stay Hydrated

-We've been trained to believe that eight glasses a day is a one-size-fit-all number for how much water we should be drinking.
+When it comes to how much water to drink, we've been conditioned to believe that eight glasses a day is a one-size-fits-all guideline.
 But in reality, there is no magic number.
 Here’s how to stay on top of your water needs:

 - Drink a glass of water as soon as you wake up.